mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-The `Fragments` object contains a lot of useful functions to implement a many recurring SQL queries patterns:
+The `Fragments` object contains a lot of valuable functions to implement many recurring SQL queries patterns:

 ```scala
 // Doobie library's code